chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 NNs advanced in many domains, such as unsupervised learning using AutoEncoders (AE) and Self-Organizing Maps (SOM) as well as reinforcement learning especially in the domain of control systems and robotics.
 New models such as Belief Networks, Time-Delay Neural Networks (TDNN) for audio processing and Recurrent Neural Networks (RNN) for speech recognition were implemented.
 However, in the late 1980s, multi-layer NNs were still difficult to train using BP due to the vanishing or exploding gradient problem.
 In the 1990s, new methods such as Support Vector Machines (SVMs) and Random Forests (RF) were determined as better suited for supervised learning than NNs due to their much simpler mathematical constructs.

 Almost 2 decades later, Hinton et al. showed that *Deep Neural Networks* (DNNs) can be trained if the weights are initialized better than randomly and rebranded the domain of multi-layer NNs to *Deep Learning* (DL).
 Leveraging the parallelization power of GPUs resulted in a speedup factor of 1 million increase in training time compared to 1980s and a factor of 70 increase compared to common CPUs in 2007.
 In 2011, DNNs outperformed a 10-year old state-of-the art record in speech recognition due to 1000 times more training data than used in the 1980s.
-[Glorot](#Glorot10), LeCun and Hinton further studied the necessity of weight initialization and proposed a much simpler activation function $$f(x) = max(0, x)$$ - the so called Rectified Linear Unit (*ReLU*) - for stable BP.
+[Glorot](#Glorot10), LeCun and Hinton further studied the necessity of weight initialization and proposed a much simpler activation function $$f(x) = max(0, x)$$ - the so called Rectified Linear Unit (*ReLU*) - for more stable BP.

-Since 2012, DNNs have been winning classification, detection, localization and segmentation tasks in the ImageNet competitions ([Schmidhuber](#Schmidhuber14)) and outperformed all methods using hand-engineered features with almost $$10%$$ higher accuracy ([Krizhevsky](#Krizhevsky12)).
-The winning model of 2015s ImageNet competition is [ResNet-152 from Microsoft](#He15), a DNN with residual mapping and 152 layers who achieved $$16.5%$$ greater accuracy on average than the 2nd and [surpassed human accuracy in classification](#He15b).
+Since 2012, DNNs have been winning classification, detection, localization and segmentation tasks in the ImageNet competitions ([Schmidhuber](#Schmidhuber14)) and outperformed all methods using hand-engineered features with almost $$10$$% higher accuracy ([Krizhevsky](#Krizhevsky12)).
+The winning model of 2015s ImageNet competition is [ResNet-152 from Microsoft](#He15), a DNN with residual mapping and 152 layers who achieved $$16.5$$% greater accuracy on average than the 2nd and [surpassed human accuracy in classification](#He15b).

 ## From Neural Networks to Deep Learning